DiegoxK/CERF-Evaluation-App/README.md

 # AI Language Evaluator: Instant CEFR Feedback

-**AI Language Evaluator** is a full-stack web application designed to provide language learners with instant, detailed, and actionable feedback on their English writing.
+**CERF-Evaluation-App** is a full-stack web application designed to provide language learners with instant, detailed, and actionable feedback on their English writing.
 By leveraging a powerful Large Language Model, it acts as an on-demand AI tutor, analyzing text against the **Common European Framework of Reference for Languages (CEFR)** to help users improve their skills effectively.

 This project was built from the ground up to showcase a modern, secure, and highly interactive web application that solves a real-world problem for language learners.
 It demonstrates advanced concepts like real-time data streaming, multi-layered API security, and complex state management.